CodeItISR/Python/Frameworks/Checks/README.md

 #===================================================

 ## Example 2:
-check if first argument is a number bigger than 10 and second arg is string
+check if the first argument is a number bigger than 10
+and the second arg is string else raise an error
 ```python

 @check